Flank/flank/README.md

 java -jar Flank-1.4.2.jar <app-apk> <test-apk> [package-name]
 ```

-When the executions are completed Flanks will fetch the xml result files and store them in a folder named: ```results```.
+When the executions are completed Flanks will fetch the xml result files, add device name to the tests and store the files in a folder named: ```results```.

 ### Configure Flank